DSK International: History

 DSKI, the second oldest German international school in the Far East region, and one of the oldest schools for foreign students in Japan, was founded in 1909.
 It was intended to serve expatriate and missionary families from Germany, Austria, and Switzerland.
 The school was established as relations between Germany and Japan strengthened.

 In 2002 the School Board decided to add an international section: the European School was to serve the English speaking community and teach an international curriculum.
-Since then, we the school has provided learners with curricula in German and English.
+Since then, the school has provided learners with curricula in German and English.

 In 2009 the school moved into its fifth school house on Rokkō Island, a beautiful, environmentally friendly building.
 It is home to a school community which values its history with its German roots and prepares children from various countries and cultures for a shared future.

 In 2017 came another big change for the school with the name change to DSK International or DSKI for short.